 Does MOD-POE-V2 work in both PoE modes - A and B?

-No. By default MOD-POE-V2 works only in mode B - pins 4–5 form one side of the DC supply and pins 7–8 provide the return; these are the "spare" pairs in 10BASE-T and 100BASE-TX.
+The latest hardware revisions (with TPS2375PW) can work in either mode!
+Older hardware revisions (with Si3402) work only in mode B - pins 4–5 form one side of the DC supply and pins 7–8 provide the return; these are the "spare" pairs in 10BASE-T and 100BASE-TX.
 Mode B requires a 4-pair cable.